helloideabox/powerpack-lite-elementor/readme.txt

 - **HEADER FOOTER BUILDER**
 PowerPack addon includes a unique Header & Footer extension that allows you to create a custom Header and Footer layout.
 If you are using Elementor Free version, the PowerPack Header Footer extension could be a great fit for your website.
 [Watch Demo](https://powerpackelements.com/elementor-widgets/header-footer-builder-elementor/?utm_source=repo-readme&utm_medium=powerpack-lite&utm_campaign=repo-demo-link)

-**[Magic Wand Feature](https://powerpackelements.com/elementor-widgets/cross-domain-copy-paste/?utm_source=repo-readme&utm_medium=powerpack-lite&utm_campaign=repo-demo-link)** -  Cross-Domain Copy Paste for Elementor

-Get rid of all the repetitve & time-consuing process reuires in website design.
-With PowerPack magical cross-domain cpoyy paste feature you can copy content from one website to another in just four simple steps.
+- **[MAGIC WAND FEATURE](https://powerpackelements.com/elementor-widgets/cross-domain-copy-paste/?utm_source=repo-readme&utm_medium=powerpack-lite&utm_campaign=repo-demo-link)** Cross-Domain Copy Paste for Elementor: Get rid of all the repetitive & time-consuming processes requires in website design.
+With PowerPack magical cross-domain copy paste feature you can copy content from one website to another in just four simple steps.

 https://www.youtube.com/watch?v=0vy63aKyH68